Best Bukit Batok food places

-Here at Malaysia Chiak, you can anticipate stalls after stalls serving popular Malaysian street food such as Penang assam laksa ($5), claypot rice ($5.50), and chendol ($2).
-Popular mandarin songs from the early 1970s can be heard playing at the background while you savour your food in a comfortable environment.
+Here at Malaysia Chiak, you can anticipate stall after stall serving popular Malaysian street food such as Penang assam laksa, chendol, and fishball kway teow soup.
+Popular mandarin songs from the early 1970s can be heard playing in the background while you savour your food in a comfortable environment.

 Address: 1 Bukit Batok Central Link, #02-04, West Mall, Singapore 658713

 Malaysia Chiak is not a halal-certified eatery.